Skip to content

 If First Aid is administered, details must be recorded.

-A serious incident of self harm is likely to constitute a notifiable event (see Section 3.2, Notifications of Serious or Persistent Self Harming or Attempted Suicide).
+A serious incident of self harm is likely to constitute a notifiable event (see Section 3.1, Notifications of Self harm or Suicide Attempts).
 However, it is important that staff in residential units consider the frequency of any self harm incidents and judge whether their cumulative effect makes notification appropriate even if in isolation each event would not warrant this.
 In particular staff should be alert to any patterns of behaviour or unusual behaviour which may indicate an increased risk to the child.

 The child's Placement Plan should be reviewed with a view to incorporating strategies to reduce or prevent future incidents.